Jacksonmills/jem-ui/README.md

 ## Usage

-Once you've added a component using the Shadcn CLI, it's ready to use in your project like any other shadcn component.
+Once you've added a component using the shadcn CLI, it's ready to use in your project like any other shadcn/ui component.

 ```tsx
 import {